SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 5. If you are available to attend the festival with crew and/or talent, please let us know in your WAB cover letter.
 Once accepted into the festival, we will also send you an online form asking you who will be attending and how you are getting to the island.

-CFF prefers BLU-RAY or HD .MOV's for exhibiting High-Definition Films, or DCP if you're placed in our venue that can support DCP.
+CFF prefers HD digital formats for exhibiting High-Definition Films, or DCP if you're placed in our venue that can support DCP.

 Participants agree that their film, clips from it and/or all other material related to their project may be used and/or published in the event program, on CFF's website, social media, and/or our media partners as well as for any other promotional purposes which CFF deems appropriate for the festival.

-CFF holds no responsibility for lost or damaged prints.
-While the utmost care is taken with regard to your exhibition prints, it is solely up to the filmmaker to take full responsibility (i.e.insurance).
+CFF holds no responsibility for lost or damaged media files.
+While the utmost care is taken with regard to your exhibition media, it is solely up to the filmmaker to take full responsibility (i.e. insurance).
 The cost of delivery and pick-up of all materials is the responsibility of the filmmaker.
-CFF WILL NOT PAY FOR PRINTS TO BE RETURNED, as that would be very costly for our non-profit organization with approximately 100 films accepted.
+CFF WILL NOT PAY FOR MEDIA TO BE RETURNED, as that would be very costly for our non-profit organization with approximately 100 films accepted and exhibited annually.

 If selected, all commercial/private property including all trademark/copyrighted materials shown or recorded on the project is the responsibility of the filmmaker.
 CFF will NOT take responsibility for any infringement of copy written materials.

 No film projects with theatrical distribution and/or release dates, before or during the festival's programmed dates, will be eligible for submission, acceptance and/or exhibition at the event.
-This rule applies to all projects whether for free for public viewing (including Youtube, Vimeo, etc...) or a paid public audience (theatrical, DVD/Blu-Ray, VOD, etc..).
+This rule applies to most categories, whether for free for public viewing (including Youtube, Vimeo, etc...) or a paid public audience (theatrical, DVD/Blu-Ray, VOD, etc..).
+Our ONLY TWO categories that are allowed to be previously released and/or viewed online are our High School Student competition and Conservation Film categories.
 Projects with distribution deals and release dates AFTER the festival dates are still eligible for submission and/or exhibition.
-Although we do our own research, It is your responsibility to inform CFF if the project's release dates have changed and are in conflict with this rule, as it will be eliminated from our program.
+Although we diligently track your film and do our own research, it is your responsibility to inform CFF if the project's release date(s) have changed and are in conflict with this rule, as it will either be eliminated from our program and/or taken out of competition at our discretion.

 TERMS AND CONDITIONS

-I have read and agree to the festival submission and participation guidelines and certify that I am authorized to submit this work to the Catalina Film Festival (CFF) and its subsidiaries.
-Any copyrighted materials included in the work have been legally cleared for use, and CFF is not responsible for any copyright infringement resulting from public screenings.
+I have read and agree to the festival submission and participation guidelines and certify that I am authorized to submit this work to the Catalina Film Institute (CFI) and its subsidiaries.
+Any copyrighted materials included in the work have been legally cleared for use, and CFI is not responsible for any copyright infringement resulting from public screenings.

-I hereby grant and assign to CFF and its successors and licensees the right to copy the entry in its entirety to facilitate technical operations of the festival, in and through any and all media formats now known or hereafter devised.
-All submissions will be retained by the Catalina Film Festival for pre-selection, film festival archives and — following written permission from the rights holder — event exhibition or a possible private exhibition with the Catalina Film Institute and/or Catalina Film Society (exclusive film festival subsidiaries).
+I hereby grant and assign to CFI and its successors and licensees the right to copy the entry in its entirety to facilitate technical operations of the festival, in and through any and all media formats now known or hereafter devised.
+All submissions will be retained by the Catalina Film Institute for pre-selection, film festival archives and — following written permission from the rights holder — event exhibition or a possible private exhibition with the Catalina Film Institute and/or Catalina Film Society.

 The entrant acknowledges and agrees that all matters not covered by these regulations, and questions arising from them, will be decided by Festival organizers or programmers at their sole discretion.